redpanda-data/redpanda/docs/www/data-migration.md

         └── connect-mirror-maker.properties
 ```

-The sample configuration is a great place to understand a number of the settings for MirroMaker.
+The sample configuration is a great place to understand a number of the settings for MirrorMaker.

 To create a basic configuration file, go to the `config` and run this command: